Committed to connecting the world

 Source: ITU

-In Sub-Saharan Africa, the gap constitutes 18%, predominantly affecting the population of central and western Africa.
-The coverage gap is almost the same in LDCs and LLDCs, falling short of SDG Target 9.c to “significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries by 2020.”
+Mobile broadband remains out of reach for 18 per cent of the population in LDCs and LLDCs, which are falling short of target 9.c of Sustainable Development Goal 9: to “significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries by 2020.”

 Source: ITU